 The Fortress of Louisbourg is North America's largest 18th Century Re-construction.
 This is quite something when you realize that only about 25% of the original fortress has been re-constructed.
-There are over 50 buildings spread over 12 acres at the fortress so there is a lot to see.
+There are over 50 buildings spread over 12 acres so there is a lot to see.

 Roam the cobblestone streets and visit the King's bakery to buy a soldier's daily ration of bread.
 Listen for the cannons firing and check out the King's Bastion Barracks.

 But it's 1744 and the first seige by the British is just around the corner.
 The town-folk just don't know it!!

 Location: The Fortress of Louisbourg is located in the community of Louisbourg on the eastern coast of Cape Breton Island in Nova Scotia.
 The GPS coordinates.
 45.913900, -59.980633.
 Check out my special location page for the fortress.

 3rd week May-mid Oct - 7 days/week 930am-5pm

 late Oct-early May - Mon to Frid 930am-4pm